| | | | | |

 Accessories & Ecosystem

-The accessory range fills in the gaps: Vario VESA monitor mount adapters, Xero Play triple pivot adapters, keyboard trays, cup holders, harnesses, and bracket sets.
+The accessory range fills in the gaps: Vario VESA monitor mount adapters (the Triple Monitor Mount is currently $199.99, down from $249.99), Xero Play triple pivot adapters, keyboard trays, cup holders, harnesses, and bracket sets.
 There’s also a dedicated flight sim range with joystick mounts, rudder trays, and a centre post – which shows how versatile the T-slot system is.
-The T-slot system is flexible enough that sim racing and flight sim setups can share the same base frame.
+The same base frame happily takes a sim racing cockpit one weekend and a flight sim setup the next.

 Compare by Investment Level

-Budget breakdown across the range: The entry point is the GT1 Pro cockpit at $649 paired with an S1 Enduro seat at $299 – you’re looking at under $1,000 for a properly solid rig that’ll handle anything up to a mid-range direct drive.
-The sweet spot is the P1X Pro ($799-$999) with a Sparco seat ($499-$699) – this is where the adjustability really pays off and you’ve got a platform that’ll last years.
-The no-compromise tier is the P1X Ultimate ($1,198) with the GRID MPX V2 wheel ($1,199) and Porsche dashboard electronics – at that point you’re well into the $3,000+ territory but you’re getting genuinely professional-grade equipment.
+Budget breakdown across the range.
+The entry point is the GT1 Pro cockpit at $649 paired with an S1 Enduro seat at $299 – you’re looking at under $1,000 for a properly solid rig that’ll handle anything up to a mid-range direct drive.
+The sweet spot is the P1X Pro ($799-$899) with a Sparco seat ($499-$699) – this is where the adjustability really pays off and you’ve got a platform that’ll last years.
+The no-compromise tier is the P1X Ultimate ($1,299) with the GRID MPX V2 wheel ($1,199), Porsche dashboard electronics, and now a DDX TorqueSync wheelbase on top – at that point you’re well into $4,000+ territory but you’re getting a properly professional-grade single-brand rig.

-Look, the honest take on Sim-Lab is that the cockpits are where the real value lives.
-The seats, wheels, and electronics are good, but the aluminium profile rigs are what built the brand’s reputation.
-Choosing between a P1X with a basic seat versus a cheaper rig with all the accessories – spend the money on the cockpit.
-Seats and peripherals get upgraded; the frame is what you’re stuck with.
+The honest take on Sim-Lab is that the cockpits are still where the real value lives, but the ecosystem story is now genuinely complete.
+The seats, wheels, electronics, peripherals and the new DDX TorqueSync wheelbase are all credible products in their own right – the T-slot mounting system means everything bolts together with minimal hassle.
+If you’re choosing between a P1X with a basic seat versus a cheaper rig with all the accessories, spend the money on the cockpit.
+Seats and peripherals get upgraded; the frame is what you’re stuck with for a decade.

 Sim-Lab Buyer’s Guide